News at ֱ

 Search Results

-You searched: The South Dakota State University Plant Diagnostic Clinic has earned accreditation as a “Core Accredited Lab” from the National Plant Diagnostic Network.
+The South Dakota State University Plant Diagnostic Clinic has earned accreditation as a “Core Accredited Lab” from the National Plant Diagnostic Network.
 It is one of only four accredited labs at land-grant universities in the country.

 The South Dakota Agricultural Experiment Station and South Dakota State Foundation Seed Stocks Division have released a new wheat variety to seed producers.
 The new hard red winter line will be available for farmers to purchase for fall 2026 planting.